 In Curaçao, it is "kittenseason" ALL year round, so mamacat gives birth to a litter, and when the kittens are 8 weeks, the mommy is ready to reproduce again.

 I started feeding a group of "kunuku-cats" (a local name for feral cats. living in the wild).
 They all were emaciated, and had wounds, due to lack of proper nutrition.
 I started feeding them to trap, spay and neuter and take care of them medically.
-To this day, I'm taking care of 86 cats, 11 in my household and 75 more in the wild.
+To this day, I'm taking care of 110 cats: 18 in my household, 19 in enclosures around my house, approx 13 around my porch and 60 more in the wild.
 They are fed every day and taken care of medically when needed and are all spayed and neutered.
 That's part of what I do on a personal basis.

 We also take in and bottlefeed orphan kittens, ranging from a few days old, to two weeks, all found in the wild, without their mom present.
 They get KMR (Kitten Milk Replacement) and are nursed back to health, with all the care they need.
 We try to find new homes for them, as soon as they are old enough and given a clean bill of health.